sai1408/LinuxZerotoHero/README.md

 -e can be used for either dir or file
 if loop comparison use -lt
 :set number in vi editor to see the line numbers
 shellcheck is useful in finding out syntax related issues.

+| more at the end gives easy readability if we have more lines of output
+jq is for json processing and yq is for yaml processing

 for loop was not printing properly 9prints {1..10} instead of actual numbers if I try to execute sh <scriptname>.
 It has to be executed with bash <scriptname> or source <scriptname>